GangSuUGA/Network-Sensor-Location-Problem/Flow Observability/Ob01-(1)_Robust_network_sensor_location.md

 ___________________________________________

 **Note:**
 - **There are different ways to construct the set of new links.
-We could rank the nodes according to their relative importance (e.g., Ivanchev et al., 2016 ), spatial location, or some particular purposes.
-However, the exact traffic volume is not needed.**
+We could rank the nodes according to their relative importance (e.g., Ivanchev et al., 2016 ), spatial location, or some particular purposes for traffic agency**
-- **This method produce alternative schemes.**

 In this paper, the author provide a **robust** network sensor location model for complete link flow inference via a node-based approach while **considering the propagation of measurement errors**.